Tiagura/homelab/vaultwarden/README.md

    ```

 3. **`REMOTE_NAME`**:
-   This variable represents the rclone remote name configured for your cloud storage (e.g., gdrive, remote, etc.).
+   This variable represents the rclone remote name configured for your storage (e.g., gdrive, dropbox, etc.).
 Replace "remote" with the name of your rclone remote.
    ```bash
    REMOTE_NAME="remote"
    ```